Rihards Zariņš

-Rihards Zariņš (also Richards Zarriņš or Richard Sarrinsch in German; 27 June 1869 – 21 April 1939) was a prominent Latvian graphic artist.
+Rihards Zariņš (also Richards Zarriņš or Richard Sarrinsch in German; 27 June 1869 – 21 April 1939) was a Latvian graphic artist.

 Life

 He was born in Kocēni and grew up in Līgatne and later in Grīva.
 He pursued his studies in St. Petersburg, where he graduated in 1895 from the Stieglitz Central School for Technical Drawing.
 He then went on to further studies in Berlin, Munich, Vienna, where he studied lithography, and Paris, where he honed his skills in watercolour and pastels.

 He returned to Russia where he was employed by the Russian Imperial Printing Office in St. Petersburg for 20 years, acting as technical director.
 From 1905 he was in charge of designing state papers.
 In 1919, he returned to newly independent Latvia where he was appointed director of the government printing house.
 He held that position for over 14 years and retired at the beginning of 1934.
 After a stroke, he lost his ability to speak; however, he continued to draw until the last day of his life.